Department of Shipping and Transport

 The Department of Shipping and Transport was an Australian government department that existed between May 1951 and December 1972.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.

-According to the Administrative Arrangements Order (AAO) made on 21 June 1951, the Department dealt with:
+According to the Administrative Arrangements Order made on 21 June 1951, the Department dealt with: